freeCodeCamp/guide/src/pages/articles/javascript/give-your-javascript-slot-machine-some-stylish-images/index.md

 ---
-title: Give Your javaScript Slot Machine Some Stylish Images
+title: Give Your JavaScript Slot Machine Some Stylish Images
 ---
 We've already set up the images for you in an array called images.
 We can use different indexes to grab each of these.